PopGenClustering/AlignmentCost/README.md

     Dirichlet variance: 0.001 0.001 0.001 0.000
     ```

-  * Compute alignment cost for specific permutation pattern.
+  * Compute the alignment cost for a specific permutation pattern.

-    For instance, without any permutation, run
+    For instance, with the identity permutation, run
     ```python
     permutation = np.array([0,1,2,3])
     ```
-    Note that Python uses zero-based indexing.
+    Note that Python uses zero-based indexing but we label clusters $1,2,\ldots,K$.
+Hence, Python's $(0,1,2,3)$ refers to clusters $(1,2,3,4)$, for example.

     Then run
     ```python